bjpop/favr/README.txt

       Save the annotated variants to this file.
 Annotations are appended to each variant line.
-Variants which are found in at least one family member sample are annotated with 'IN RELATIVE', whereas variants which are not found in at least one family member are annotated with 'NOT IN RELATIVE'.
+Variants which are found in at least one relative sample are annotated with 'IN RELATIVE', whereas variants which are not found in at least one relative are annotated with 'NOT IN RELATIVE'.

    reads1.bam reads2.bam ...

-      A list of bam files containing aligned sequence reads for relatives.
-Each bam file must be accompanied by an index (.bai) file (but you don't mention those index files on the command line).
+      same as the favr_nonfamily_filter.py tool (described above).

 --------------------------------------------------------------------------------
 favr_refgene_annotate